antoniczapski/pcg-arena/client-java/spec.md

 **Response:**

-* `battle.left.level_payload.tilemap` is the authoritative level text.
+* `battle.left.level_payload.tilemap` is the authoritative level text for the left level.
 * `battle.left.format.width` and `.height` describe dimensions.
-* Same for right.
+* Same structure for `battle.right`.

 ### 4.2 Submit vote